-This policy is usually sold on a group basis to a creditor, such as a bank, finance company or a company selling high priced items on the installment plan.
+This policy is usually sold on a group basis to a creditor, such as a bank, finance company, or a company selling high-priced items on the installment plan.
 The policy generally pays the outstanding balance of the debt at the time of the borrower’s death, subject to policy maximums.
-Debts covered in this way include personal loans, loans to cover the purchase of appliances, motor vehicles, mobile homes, farm equipment, educational loans, bank credit and revolving check loans, mortgages loans, etc.
+Debts covered in this way include personal loans, loans to purchase appliances, motor vehicles, mobile homes, farm equipment, educational loans, bank credit and revolving check loans, mortgage loans, etc.

 Joint Life and Survivor Insurance.

-Joint Life and Survivor Insurance provide coverage for two or more persons with the death benefit payable at the death of the last of the insured.
-Premiums are significantly lower under joint life and survivor insurance than for policies that insure only one person, since the probability of having to pay a death claim is lower.
+Joint Life and Survivor Insurance provides coverage for two or more persons with the death benefit payable at the death of the last of the insured.
+Premiums are significantly lower under joint life and survivor insurance than for policies that insure only one person since the probability of paying a death claim is lower.

 Senior Life Plans.

-Senior life insurance sometimes referred to as graded death benefit plans, provides eligible older applicants with minimal whole life coverage without a medical examination.
-Since such policies are issued with little or no underwriting they will provide only for a return of premium or minimum graded benefits if death occurs during a specified period which is generally the first two or three policy years, the permissible issue ages for this type of coverage range can vary but the general range is age 60 to age 80.
-There may be a maximum of available protection such as $10,000.
+Senior life insurance, sometimes called graded death benefit plans, provides eligible older applicants with minimal whole-life coverage without a medical examination.
+Since such policies are issued with little or no underwriting, they will only provide a return of premium or minimum graded benefits if death occurs during a specified period, generally the first two or three policy years.
+The permissible issue ages for this type of coverage range can vary, but the general range is age 60 to age 80.
+There may be a maximum amount of available protection, such as $10,000.